Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

 where $(\omega, i) = \omega \cup \{i\}$,

 2) For any subset $\omega \subset \{0, 1, ..., n\}$, and for all $i,j \in \{1,\ldots,n\} \setminus \omega$, the following diagram is commutative:

 where $T$ denotes the transposition. \end{definition}

 The first part of the definition describes the local structure of product on the boundary of the decomposed manifold $M$.
 The diagram describes how the boundary components are glued together.
-We now define a particular class of singular manifolds.
+We now define the particular class of singular manifolds pointed by N. Baas.